nicolashainaux/sphinx-autodoc-annotation/README.md

 These directives behave like if you added them manually, that is, your argument is not going to show up only with `:type arg:` you *need* `:param arg:` to be there (with a description of what it does) for your type to show up.

+When there are no annotations, argument types are deduced from default values.
+If your default value is a `bool`, `str`, `int` or `float`, the argument is going to be considered of that type.
+That feature is there mainly because `f(flag: bool = False)` feels a bit redundant.

+In all cases, `:type:` and `:rtype:` directives in the docstring will always have precedence over annotations and defaults.